Minor Earth Major Sky: Critical reception

-Jayne Howarth of The Birmingham Post gave the album a mixed review writing, "It was grown-up ballad stuff and a few attempts at light pop but it didn't work and some of the vocals were, frankly, strained.
-There were a couple of bright spots, apart from the opener – The Sun Never Shone That Day and I Wish I Cared – and although it was a grower, I fear the CD is condemned to stay on the CD shelf."

 Commercial performance

 Minor Earth Major Sky debuted at number one on the Norwegian Albums Chart, and became the band's first number one album in Germany.
 The album peaked at number 27 on the UK Albums Chart, but was not released in the U.S.

 This album was certified platinum in Norway and Germany and gold in Austria, Spain and Switzerland.